kothavade/mastodon-paper/paper/main.typ

 #let cc_flag(x) = [#flag(x) #x]
 #let pct(x) = [#{ calc.round(x * 100, digits: 2) }%]

+#todo_outline

 = Introduction
 We want to explore characteristics of the Mastodon network related to the geographical distribution of nodes, cloud providers nodes are hosted on, and more.
 This paper is largely inspired by "Design and evaluation of IPFS: a storage layer for the decentralized web", which demonstrates the kinds of measurments that could be done on a decentralized network @ipfs.

 = Methodology
-While writing a crawler is simple in principle, to mitigate time constraints we began with a seed list of alive nodes created by an external, open-source Fediverse crawler.
-This crawler is updated every 6 hours.
+While writing a crawler is simple in principle, to mitigate time constraints we began with a seed list of alive nodes created by an external, open-source Fediverse crawler. #todo([cite crawler], inline: true) This crawler is updated every 6 hours.
 From the list created by this crawler, we filter down to Fediverse nodes hosting Mastodon or Mastodon-compatible software (as opposed to, for example, WordPress), and then to nodes which supported the `peers` API we leverage to determine node connectivity.

-From this filtered list of nodes, we then collected data about each node leveraging the MaxMind GeoIP databases and by resolving the IPs for the domains, and looking up their ASN, AS organization names, country codes.
-Furthermore, we use an `instance` API to collect user and post counts for all instances.
+From this filtered list of nodes, we then collected data about each node leveraging the MaxMind GeoIP databases and by resolving the IPs for the domains, and looking up their ASN, AS organization names, country codes. #todo([cite MaxMind], inline: true) Furthermore, we use an `instance` API to collect user and post counts for all instances.

 Upon collecting this data about nodes in a database, we use the neo4j graph database to insert all nodes, the properties of these nodes, and finally create `PEERS_WITH` relationships between peers as defined by the aforementioned `peers` API.